HPC Summer School 2025

 Logistics

-Accommodation for the full two weeks, travel (from within the UK) and a subsistence allowance of a total of £490 are provided by the programme.
+Self-catering accommodation for the full two weeks, travel costs (from within the UK) plus a subsistence allowance of a total of £490 are provided by the programme.
 The programme is open to undergraduate students at UK universities with an interest in learning about HPC.
+Note that you must not be about to graduate, i.e. applicants must have at least one full year of their degree yet to complete.

-The programme will be hosted by EPCC at the University of Edinburgh and students will have access to ARCHER2, the UK national Tier-1 HPC service.
-With over 700,000 CPU-cores, it is the UK's largest supercomputer.
+The programme will be hosted by EPCC at the University of Edinburgh and students will have access to national supercomputers including ARCHER2, the UK national Tier-1 HPC service.
+With over 700,000 CPU-cores, it is one of the UK's largest HPC systems.

 Summer school dates

-The Summer School will run from Saturday 22nd June 2024 to Saturday 6th July 2024.
+The Summer School will run from Saturday 14th June 2025 to Saturday 28th June 2025 with classes held Monday - Friday.

 Programme structure